Here is some generalized instructions for setting up the web site

 the Unix file names must be the same case as the references

 in the HTML files to them.
-(Windows performs automatic case conversion
+(Testing your web page on a Windows machine, won't reveal this problem because Windows performs automatic case conversion

-so that a file TEXT.HTM can be referenced as Text.htm and still work
+so a file such as TEXT.HTM can be referenced as Text.htm and still work in Windows

 even